haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-14-Facade Pattern.md

 ### Consequence

-isolate your code from the complexity of a subsystem.
+Isolate your code from the complexity of a subsystem.

 ### Implementation